webdevelopers-eu/javascript-dna/README.md

 Q: Why another AMD solution?
 We have Dojo Toolkit, RequireJS, and ScriptManJS...
 > A: There was a need for modern, __clean__ and __intuitive__ loader.
 What every programer needs is a system that you can say to "I need classes `Class1` and `Class2` for my code to work."
 System will somehow make that happen and then execute your dependent code.
 This is what everybody wants.
 And this is what most f(r)ameworks don't get.
 >
-> All require programmers to alter their precious code just to allow loading framework to work.
+> Programmers are required to alter their precious code to enable loading frameworks.
 That I consider in most cases as pure evil.
+Framework should help you and you should not be required to help framework.
 Do you need to include `define()` at the end of your PHP class definition file?
 No!
 Why should you in Javascript?
 >
 > Everybody can write complex code.
 But only few can write [_simple_](https://simple.wikipedia.org/wiki/Occam%27s_razor) code.
 >